tillg/langchain_playground/readme.md

 ## Tech reading

+* Which model to use for local embeddings with Ollama?
+[In this blog entry (April 8, 2024)](https://ollama.com/blog/embedding-models) they give an overview.
 * For having iTerm layouts with commands so I get back my screen setup: [iTomate](https://github.com/kamranahmedse/itomate)
 * For a later version: [Building a Confluence Q&A App with LangChain and ChatGPT](https://www.shakudo.io/blog/building-confluence-kb-qanda-app-langchain-chatgpt).
 Hint: There is a [ConfluenceLoader](https://api.python.langchain.com/en/latest/document_loaders/langchain_community.document_loaders.confluence.ConfluenceLoader.html) in LangChain!!
 * While looking for a fast embedding model: [Local Embedding done right - Medium](https://medium.com/@alekseyrubtsov/local-embedding-done-right-5a8bf129ec42)